Lou Kilzer

-Lou Kilzer (born 1951) is an investigative journalist and author and a two time Pulitzer Prize Winner.
+Lou Kilzer (February 10, 1951 – March 27, 2024) was an American investigative journalist and author and a two time Pulitzer Prize Winner.

 Career

 Journalism

-He began work as a journalist in 1973 after graduating cum laude in philosophy from Yale University, joining the Rocky Mountain News in December 1977.
+Kilzer began work as a journalist in 1973 after graduating cum laude in philosophy from Yale University, joining the Rocky Mountain News in December 1977.
 He covered police, courts and investigations.
 In 1983, he began a five-year stint on the investigations unit and city desk of the Denver Post, and then seven years on the investigative unit of the Minneapolis Star-Tribune.

 In 1986, Kilzer and two other Denver Post reporters won for that newspaper a Pulitzer Prize for Public Service for a series that debunked the notion that millions of small American children were being kidnapped each year by strangers.

-He and another Minneapolis Star-Tribune reporter won a Pulitzer for investigative reporting in 1990 for articles exposing how top officials at the Saint Paul Fire Department were profiting from the arson industry.
+Kilzer and another Minneapolis Star-Tribune reporter won a Pulitzer for investigative reporting in 1990 for articles exposing how top officials at the Saint Paul Fire Department were profiting from the arson industry.
 He has also won over a dozen national journalism awards, including the George Polk Award for National Reporting, and the IRE award for investigative journalism.

-In 1994, Kilzer returned to the Denver Post as investigations editor, followed by five years as investigative reporter where he had begun his career: The Rocky Mountain News.
+In 1994, Kilzer returned to the Denver Post as investigations editor, followed by five years as investigative reporter where he had begun his career: Rocky Mountain News.
 Kilzer covered the insider stock trading by Qwest CEO Joe Nacchio and appeared before his stock fraud indictment and conviction.
 In 2008, Kilzer accepted the job of editor-in-chief of the JoongAng Daily in Seoul, South Korea.
 The JoongAng Daily (now known as the Korea JoongAng Daily) is published in partnership with the International New York Times.
 Kilzer returned to the United States in 2010, taking a job on the investigative unit of the Pittsburgh Tribune-Review.
-He retired and moved with his wife, Liz, to Costa Rica where he is pursuing a book writing career.
+He retired and moved with his wife, Liz, to Costa Rica where he pursued a book writing career.

 In 2012 he won the William Brewster Styles Award given by the Society of American Business Editors and Writers for reporting on international money laundering.
 Kilzer won the award, together with fellow reporter Andrew Conte and Investigations Editor Jim Wilhelm for work published in the Pittsburgh Tribune-Review.